After my venture into 24-hours in Oktoberfest, here's what I recommend to make the most of your Oktoberfest experience in Munich.

 If you got the guts, stand on the table and chug your Maß.
 The only thing is if you fail, you'll be booed most likely get some fries, bread, cabbage and whatever else thrown at you.

 In today's age, things happen so quickly so its important to have your wits about you.
-In 2016, a drunken Asian tourist was taken advantage of, but luckily cops noticed this in the park and aided the situation.
+In 2016, a young man took advantage of a young female Asian tourist, but luckily cops noticed this in the park and aided the situation.
 The landscape of German culture has changed drastically since 2015 and there's no room to be naive in such situations that do not feel right.

 What's your favorite part of Oktoberfest?